 Defector from Decadence: He first seems to have truly started his crusade after visiting Spectre's home and finding it empty oustide of what was strictly necessary for surviving, playing Horizon and planning strategies.
 Subverted, as his gaming avatar existed as an attempt to undestand his son's world in the first place.

 This is restricted to Gaea in the comic and their business partnership is a suprise to the rest of the guild.
-The fact the Tenshirock has done them no harm so far is due to the fact that Gaea negociated a immunity for everyone except Omega Zell.
+The fact that Tenshirock has done them no harm so far is due to the fact that Gaea negociated a immunity for everyone except Omega Zell.

 Involuntary Dance: Seems to have a soft spot for doing this to avatars as a means of trying to get people to stop playing.